soilspectroscopy/ossl-models/R-mlr/README.md

 regression (meta-learner) of base learners.
 - Base learners: Elastic net (`glmnet`), Random Forest (`ranger`), XGBoost trees (`xgboost`), and Cubist (`cubist`).
-- Calibration (`insample`) or cross-validated predictions (folds = 5,
+- Calibration (`insample`) from base learners are used as input for the the meta-learner. - Hyperparameter optimization is done with internal resampling (`inner`) using 5-fold cross-validation and a smaller subset for speeding up this operation.
+This task is performed with random search of HP space testing up to 20 configurations and RMSE set as the loss function.
+The final model with the best HPO is fitted at the end with the full data.
-`cv5`) from base learners are used as input for the the meta-learner.
-In a previous internal experiment, both performed quite similar, but `insample` is faster to tune.
+- Final evaluation is performed with external (`outer`) 10-fold cross (`cv10`) validation of final models.
-- Hyperparameter optimization is done with internal resampling (`inner`) using 5-fold cross-validation.
-RMSE is set as the loss function.
-As this task is computing intensive, we autoune using a data subset and define the final model with the best HPO and the full data.
-This task is performed with random search of HP space testing up to 20 configurations. - Final evaluation is performed with external (`outer`) 10-fold cross (`cv10`) validation of autotuned models.
+- Cross-validation predictions, accuracy plot and good-of-fitness metrics are exported to disk.

 ``` r
 ## Parallelization is done inside the the autotuner